 Age-related cataracts usually develop very slowly over time.
 During the early stages of cataract development, getting stronger prescriptions for eyeglasses and the use of better lighting can help.
 Once cataracts progress to the point that eyeglasses and lighting no longer help, cataract surgery will be recommended.

 Cataract surgery is a very common procedure.
 By the age of 80, most people will have either developed a cataract or have had surgery to remove it.
 During cataract surgery, the clouded lens is removed and replaced with a clear, artificial lens called an intraocular lens (IOL).
 Over 90 percent of people who have cataract surgery regain useful vision.
 Consult with your doctor at Vision Center, LTD or Waterbury Eye Associates to get more information about cataract surgery.

 It is important for everyone to have regular eye exams, but as you age, you need to have a dilated eye exam at least once every year.
-The doctors at Vision Center LTD and Waterbury Eye Associates have the experience and latest in technology to diagnose and monitor the progression of cataracts, and if surgery is recommended, will refer you to a qualified, expert cataract surgeon and will co-manage the process.
+The doctors at Vision Center LTD and Waterbury Eye Associates have the experience and the latest technology to diagnose and monitor the progression of cataracts.
+If surgery is recommended, we will refer you to a qualified, expert cataract surgeon and will co-manage the process.